-BDCs debt payment plan with Govt in limbo?
+BDCs Debt Payment Plan With Govt In Limbo?

 Citi Business News has learnt the Finance Ministry is expected to disburse 400 million cedis this month [September] to clear a large chunk of the debt, but sources familiar with the development say the cash may not go through the SPV as agreed by stakeholders.

 According to sources within the Ministry of Finance, Hon.
-Cassiel Ato Forson, the deputy minister in charge of the ministry has been given the charge to ensure the agreed process between the parties and government is carried through.
+Cassiel Ato Forson, the deputy minister in charge of the ministry was tasked to ensure the agreed processes between the parties and government is carried through.

 Implications on banking industry